Skip to content

 Biodiversity Credits

-Whatever the precise definition, voluntary biodiversity credit markets are increasingly recognised as one mechanism that can drive financing toward the protection, regeneration and stewardship of biodiversity, and close the biodiversity financing gap.
+Voluntary biodiversity credit markets are increasingly recognised as one mechanism that can drive financing toward the protection, regeneration and stewardship of biodiversity, and close the biodiversity financing gap.
 For example, Target 19 of the UN’s 2022 Montreal-Kunming Global Biodiversity Framework (GBF) refers to biodiversity credits as a potential mechanism for mobilising financial resources globally.

 Credits vs Offsets